Grapycal/Grapycal/backend/docs/source/getting_started/extension.rst

 .. note:: Don't forget to double click on EvalNodes to update their output value.

-For more details about defining nodes and the related API, see :doc:`../developer_guide/define_a_node`.
+For more details about the API for defining nodes, see Developer Guide: :doc:`../developer_guide/define_a_node`.